odysseyofnoises/EurKEY-Ultra/README.md

 * Restored the functionality of ð (eth) to AltGr + d for Icelandic support.
 The letter đ can still be typed using the macron dead key
 * Moved æ back to AltGr + z to match the US international keyboard layout
 * Made AltGr + Shift + E the Euro sign, and AltGr + Shift + Y the Yen sign
-* Added several symbols, like Bitcoin ₿, generic currency sign ¤, and † ‡ (dagger and double dagger) to the misc. symbols layer
+* Added many symbols, like Bitcoin ₿, generic currency sign ¤, and † ‡ (dagger and double dagger) to the misc. symbols layer
 * The º and ª for Spanish ordinals are typed using AltGr + Shift + 2 and AltGr + Shift + 3, instead of AltGr + 2 and AltGr + 3
 * Moved the German lower-99 quotation mark „ symbol to AltGr + 0 instead of AltGr + 8 because of the new dead key on AltGr + 8.
 The left and right double-quote keys are also in different positions
 * Rearranged a few Greek symbols and added final sigma ς to follow the standard Greek layout